 Celebrating Christmas is a relatively modern phenomenon.
-It’s only since the late 19th century that Christmas became a holiday and the biggest annual celebration that we know today.
+It’s only since the late 19th century that Christmas became a holiday and the biggest annual celebration we know today.

 Many think Charles Dickens invented the Victorian Christmas.
-He didn’t, but his popular book A Christmas Carol helped spread the Christmas message that is still relevant today of family, charity, peace and goodwill to all men.
+He didn’t, but his famous book A Christmas Carol helped spread the Christmas message that is still relevant today of family, charity, peace and goodwill to all men.

 The Vintage Christmas Pictures